 Stem cells in cardiovascular research

 Professor Norbert Hübner’s lab works with such artificially generated heart muscle cells.
-They have similar properties to real cells and, in line with the 3R principles (Replace, Reduce, Refine), are not isolated from mouse or rat hearts.
+They have similar properties to real cells and, in line with, are not isolated from mouse or rat hearts.
 “However, they do not reach the level they would have reached in the adult heart – remaining immature and in a near-fetal state,” says Dr. Henrike Maatz.
 Cells that are cultivated for months in an incubator are also very time-consuming and expensive: “We need to feed them every day.”

 Patient-specific iPS cells have the same genetic makeup as their donors.
 They map the disease at the molecular level and are therefore often used for initial drug tests.
 However, preliminary experiments are necessary first.